AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ...
 ```

-If you list your packages again, the package you shared will be listed as such:
+List your packages again, and shared packages will be listed like this:

 ```
 packages